-- obtain details of the allegation in writing, signed and dated - keep a record of dates, times, location and names of potential witnesses. - not investigate the allegation, or interview pupils, or discuss the allegation with the member of staff, but consult with Safeguarding in Education/Child Protection Coordinator/IAA Service. - inform the Chair of Governors / manager - contact the Safeguarding in Education Manager who, together with Children's Services will give urgent consideration as to whether or not there is sufficient substance to the allegation to warrant an investigation: The outcome will either be: - i. without foundation - ii. internal disciplinary procedures - iii. a report under the safeguarding procedures - In the case of adults at risk, further advice can be sought from the Information, Advice and Assistance team in Adult services.
+- obtain details of the allegation in writing, signed and dated - keep a record of dates, times, location and names of potential witnesses. - not investigate the allegation, or interview pupils, or discuss the allegation with the member of staff, but consult with Safeguarding in Education/Child Protection Coordinator/IAA Service. - inform the Chair of Governors / manager - contact the Safeguarding in Education Manager who, together with Children's Services will give urgent consideration as to whether or not there is sufficient substance to the allegation to warrant an investigation: The outcome will either be:

-Pending the outcome of this process, interim safeguarding arrangements will be necessary to prevent any unsupervised contact between the person making the allegation and the subject of the allegation, and should consider the contact that takes place between any other child(ren)/adult at risk and the person against whom the allegation has been made.
+i.without foundation ii.internal disciplinary procedures iii.a report under the safeguarding procedures subject of the allegation, and should consider the contact that takes place between any other child(ren)/adult at risk and the person against whom the allegation has been made.
 This will require a risk assessment to be completed and documented by the Head teacher/Chair of Governors/manager.